kaden175ck/kaden175ck/README.md

-- 👋 Hi, I’m @kaden175ck
+- 👋 Hi, I’m **@kaden175ck**
-- 🌱 I’m currently learning computer science
+- 🎨 I’m a **front-end developer** passionate about building modern, intuitive web applications.
+- 🔧 Currently expanding my skill set by learning **back-end development** (Node.js, Express, Prisma, databases).
-- 💞️ I’m looking to collaborate on any project.
+- 🤝 Open to collaborating on full-stack projects or anything interesting!

 <!---
 kaden175ck/kaden175ck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.